 Tuition fees are paid on a monthly basis and are due the first day of each month.
-We regret that reimbursement or credit for days absent is not our policy.
+We regret that reimbursement or credit for days absent including but not limited to illness, quarantine, vacation, and calamity days is not our policy.
+If Barberton Preschool would need to operate remotely for educational purposes for any reason, tuition amount and due dates will remain the same.
 Failure to pay fees without the approval from the preschool director will result in suspension from the program until fees are paid to date.
 Tuition can be paid online or through cash or check.
 Online payments are made through PayForIt.net.
 Cash or checks can be dropped off at the preschool office, or checks may be mailed to Barberton Preschool (633 Brady Ave, Barberton, OH 44203).
 Please make checks payable to Barberton City Schools.